 3.2.
-Phishing Detection Model and Simulation

-3.2.1.
-Model Design
+Phishing detection model and simulation 3.2.1.
+Model design

-Our model (Figure 1) represents the cognitive process of an individual determining whether a series of emails are phishing or legitimate, drawing upon the single-task scenario in the empirical phishing study.
-In the model, the "user" classifies an email by evaluating the email's individual cues as "threat" or "non-threat."
-Each cue is classified by comparison to individual "chunks" in the user's simulated long-term memory (the mode of memory that retains information indefinitely, as opposed to short-term memory that holds "active" information for less than one minute).
+Our model (Fig. 2) represents the cognitive process of an individual determining whether a series of emails are phishing or legitimate, drawing upon the single-task scenario in the empirical phishing study.
+In the model, the 'user' classifies an email by evaluating the email's individual cues as 'threat' or 'non-threat'.
+Each cue is classified by comparison to individual 'chunks' in the user's simulated long-term memory (the mode of memory that retains information indefinitely, as opposed to short-term memory that holds 'active' information for <1 minute).
 Chunks represent previously encountered cues for which the email nature (phishing/legitimate) is known.

 3.2.2.
-Model Parameters
+Model parameters

 This study investigated how changes in experimental parameters influence the model's phishing classification performance.
 The model used five parameters.
-Parameters (i)-(iii) were examined in the previous simulation report (Shonman et al. 2018).
+Parameters (i)-(iii) were examined in the previous simulation report (Shonman et al., 2018).
 Parameters (iv) and (v) are new to this study.

-- i.
-Suspicion Threshold: This term denotes the number of suspicious cues classified before the user marks an email as phishing.
-Values were whole numbers from 2 to 6, always less than the Maximum Cues Processed parameter value. - ii.
-Maximum Cues Processed: If the suspicion threshold is not crossed, this term denotes the highest number of cues per email that a user evaluates before deciding.
+- i) Suspicion Threshold: This term denotes the number of suspicious cues classified before the user marks an email as phishing.
+Values were whole numbers from 2 to 6, always less than the Maximum Cues Processed parameter value. - ii) Maximum Cues Processed: If the suspicion threshold is not crossed, this term denotes the highest number of cues per email that a user evaluates before making a decision.
 Values were whole numbers from 7 to 12.
-The lower
+The lower bound ensured that at least one cue beyond the first six (fixed-ordered) cues would be classified; the upper bound was selected because one email only had 12 cues. - iii) Weight of Similarity: This parameter corresponds to P_1 in Equation 3 (Section 3.2.5), which weights the similarity term

 Start of the simulation For each of 100 users

 Populate the long-term memory with all the cue chunks derived from the 40 emails according to Legitimate-Phishing (L-P) Ratio ^(a) ; For each email of the 40 emails randomly ordered

-Reset Number of Processed Cues to 0; Reset Suspicion Level to 0;
+Reset Number of Processed Cues to 0;

-For every cue in the email processed either in linear order or simultaneously according to the cue type ^(b)
+Reset Suspicion Level to 0; For every cue in the email processed either in linear order or simultaneously according to the cue type ^(b)

 If Number of Processed Cues <= Maximum Cues Processed AND Suspicion Level < Suspicion Threshold

 Update the activation values of all the related cue chunks in long-term memory ^(c) ;

 If the utility of the cue chunk being retrieved with the highest activation value is 1

 Increase the Suspicion Level by 1.

-Endif Endif
+Endif

 End

 If the Suspicion Level = Suspicion Threshold

 This email is classified as phishing.

-else

-This email is classified as normal.
+else This small is clear if all as normal

 Endif

 End

+End

 End of the simulation

-Figure 1: A computational model based on cognitive chunk activation revising and instance-based learning (a: see 3.2.3 Cue Chunks in Long-term Memory; b: see 3.2.4 Cue Processing and Email Classification; c: see 3.2.5 Cognitive Chunk Activation).
+Figure 2.
+A computational model based on cognitive chunk activation revising and instance-based learning (a: see 3.2.3 Cue Chunks in Long-term Memory; b: see 3.2.4 Cue Processing and Email Classification; c: see 3.2.5 Cognitive Chunk Activation).